 - prevent and respond to challenging behavior, that is often the result of trauma, mental health and racial discrimination.

 Annually, HealthyCHILD provides onsite education, consultation, technical assistance and/or direct service for over 150 preschool classrooms, 300 early education professionals (e.g. teachers, education assistants, education coaches, early interventionists) and 3000 children/families within Allegheny County.

-Student Training Programs - We offer a variety of training opportunities for both master’s and doctoral students.
-Please reach out to Dr. Larson directly at email@example.com to learn more about these exciting student training opportunities.
+Student Training Programs - We offer a variety of training opportunities for higher education students interested in infant and early childhood psychoogy and education.
+Please fill out our online student application.
+Reach out to Dr. Larson directly at email@example.com to learn more.

 What's Going on with HealthyCHILD?